I Haven’t Filed Taxes in 3 Years. What Do I Do?

 Understanding the duration you can go without filing taxes is crucial for managing your tax obligations.
 Generally, the IRS expects taxpayers to file their federal income tax returns annually.
 Failing to do so can lead to severe consequences, including penalties, interest, and potential legal actions.

 Technically, there’s no statute of limitations for assessing taxes if you haven’t filed a return.
 This means the IRS can pursue you indefinitely for unfiled taxes.
 However, the IRS typically focuses on the last six years of tax returns, as outlined in their policy.
-This is often referred to as the IRS 6-year rule, guiding their enforcement actions and audits.
+This is often referred to as the IRS 6-year rule, guiding their enforcement actions and audits for delinquent taxpayers.

 For those who haven’t filed taxes for three years, it’s important to act quickly.
 You risk losing potential tax refunds and credits, as the IRS only allows you to claim a refund for up to three years from the original filing deadline.
 Beyond this period, any refund owed to you becomes the property of the U.S. Treasury.

 If you’ve gone five years or more without filing, the situation becomes more complicated.
-The IRS may file a substitute tax return on your behalf, which often results in a higher tax bill because it doesn’t account for deductions or credits you may be eligible for.
+The IRS may file a substitute return on your behalf, which often results in a higher tax bill because it may allow only the standard deduction and not account for other deductions or credits you may be eligible for.
+That can increase taxable income and leave you owing more than necessary.
 Additionally, not filing taxes for an extended period can lead to a federal tax lien, affecting your credit score and financial standing.

 In extreme cases, failing to file taxes for ten years or more can lead to criminal charges for tax evasion.
 The IRS may pursue legal action, which could result in fines or imprisonment.
 It’s essential to address unfiled taxes promptly and seek assistance from a tax professional to navigate the complexities of filing past due returns and managing any tax debt owed.